© David Llewellyn

 “Damn it,” thought Anabel, “that’s a very good question,” but she didn’t want to say it out loud.
 If she said it out loud he might ask another one.
 Instead she said, “I don’t know,” even though she knew it made her look stupid.
 Then there was a silence.

-And now there was an awkward silence and followed by an awkward pause as no-one did anything.
+And now there was an awkward silence, followed by an awkward pause as no-one did anything.

-And then Ginny’s dad said to his daughter, “Come on, young girl.
-Better get you back and get dressed.
+And then Jinny’s dad said to his daughter, “Come on, young girl.
+Better get you back to get dressed.
 Maybe we can come and see Mini again later?”